SDU-eScience/Documentation/docs/source/index.rst

       hot_standby = on

-7. Start postgres in the standby server.
+7. Start postgreSQL in the standby servers.
 It will start streaming replication.

 pgpool-II